This is my husband's favorite and he literally jumps up and down when he sees it on the counter for his breakfast.

 Super easy to make ahead.
-It heats up pretty well.
-Can use as breakfast, or as part of lunch.
+It re-heats pretty well.
+Can use as breakfast on FMD or Hormone Rx, or as part of FMD Phase 1 lunch.

 Apple Crisp